charlesres/sign-models/README.md

 # Welcome to the Sign Model Repo

+## Basic Model Info

+The model experiments with behavioral genetics and how rats behave when the characteristic of following signs is passed on.
+This was based on the Russian Fox Experiment, which started in 1959 by Dmitry Belyayev.

+### Goal

+To demonstrate that artificial constraints (selective breeding) can influence how rats behave for finding foods.

 ## Legend

 In the SelectiveBreeding model, there are two major agents that interact